zmitchell/splatter/guide/src/tutorials/draw/drawing-2d-shapes.md

 }
 ```

-You can also find this file, and other useful examples, in the [examples](https://github.com/nannou-org/nannou/tree/master/examples) directory of the nannou source repository.
+You can also find this file, and other useful examples, in the [examples](https://github.com/splatter-org/splatter/tree/master/examples) directory of the splatter source repository.

 ## Drawing Simple Shapes